3 Managing algorithmic complexity

 3.3.1 What is a hyperparameter?

-Generally, parameters such as \(\lambda\) and \(\alpha\) that, for example, control the complexity of the model or other model features such as learning or the optimization are called hyperparameters.
+Parameters such as \(\lambda\) and \(\alpha\) — which control the complexity of the model, or other aspects such as the learning or optimization — are called hyperparameters.
+Unlike ordinary parameters, they are not learned from the data during training but set beforehand.

-Hyperparameter tuning describes the process of finding the optimal set of hyperparameters for a certain task.
-They are usually data specific, so they have to tuned for each dataset.
+Hyperparameter tuning is the process of finding the optimal set of hyperparameters for a given task.
+They are usually data-specific, so they have to be tuned for each dataset.

-Let’s have a look at this using our glmnet example - we can plot the effect of \(\lambda\) on the effect estimates:
+Let’s have a look at this using our glmnet example — we can plot the effect of \(\lambda\) on the coefficient estimates:

 plot(m1)